cameronmathis/COMP4300/Project1/Submittables/cameron_mathis_project1/README.md

 >
 > Answer: 82

-To run each machine, look below!
+To run each machine, look below.

-Happy simulating

-War Eagle.

 Stack Machine
 -------------

-#### Compile Stack Machine ####

-Open up the terminal navigate to this project and run:
+In order to compile the stack machine, open up the terminal navigate to this project and run:

 	$ ./stack.sh compile